 Karen Brounéus is Associate Professor (docent) at the Department of Peace and Conflict Research, Uppsala University, Sweden.
 Her research focuses on e.g. truth and reconciliation processes after war; the gendered dimensions of war and peace; psychological health in peacebuilding after war.
-From spring 2023, she will be teaching the new course Mindfulness-Based Stress Management at the Faculty of Medicine's Sustainability Learning and Research Centre; open to all Masters and PhD students at UU.
+She teaches i.a.
+Research Ethics, Advanced Qualitative Methods, and Mindfulness-Based Stress Management.
+In 2023, she was honored to receive Uppsala University's presitgious Free Distinguished Teaching Award.

 Keywords: peacebuilding gender and conflict truth telling and reconciliation psychological health after war

 Docent in Peace and Conflict Research (2016, Uppsala)